axelvaldez/radical-companies/_posts/Posts/2022-09-13-disassembling-management.markdown

   </tr>
   <tr>
    <th>Defending You From Other Bosses</th>
-   <td>Without a hierarchy, there are no bosses to be defended from.</td>
+   <td>Without a hierarchy, there are no bosses competing for power, on the attach, or to be defended from.
+That particular source of stress is no more.</td>
   </tr>
   <tr>
    <td class="_spacer">&nbsp;</td>
   </tr>
   <tr>
    <th>Task assignments</th>
-   <td>Without bosses and with transparency, people can figure this out on their.
-They would also take into consideration what they like and would be more meaningful to them.</td>
+   <td>Without bosses and with transparency, people can get together and figure things to do out on their own.
+They would also take into consideration what they like and would be more meaningful to them.
+They have an expressed Alignment<a id="#en01"><sup id="bm91">1&nbsp;</sup></a> to use as a guide.</td>
   </tr>
   <tr>
    <td class="_spacer">&nbsp;</td>